 Scholarship on gender and transnational migration has been growing (Bakker and Gill 2003; Chang 2000; Cheng 2006; Donato et al. 2011; Gamburd 2000; Heyzer et al. 1994; Hoang et al. 2012; Hondagneu-Sotelo 1999; Lan 2008; Momsen 2003; Oishi 2005; Parreñas 2001b; Kofman and Raghuram 2012, 2015).
-Gender studies have primarily focused on qualitative migrant experiences, characteristics, and the re-configuration of family relations (Gamburd 2000, Hoang et al. 2012; Hondagneu-Sotelo and Avila 1997; Parreñas 2001a).
+Gender studies have focused primarily on qualitative migrant experiences, characteristics, and the reconfiguration of family relations (Gamburd 2000; Hoang et al. 2012; Hondagneu-Sotelo and Avila 1997; Parreñas 2001a).
 Less attention has been paid to the dynamics shaping migration flows; studies that adopt this lens either exclude gender from their analysis or focus exclusively on migration to the global north (Donato et al. 2011; Özden et al. 2011; but see Kofman and Raghuram 2012, 2015; Momsen 2003; Oishi 2005).
 Despite the growing importance of migration within the Global South, little attention has been given to understanding these dynamics (Kofman and Raghuram 2012, 2015; Ratha and Shaw 2007; Oishi 2005).

 While migration can facilitate gender transformations, it also generates and reinforces inequalities that often disproportionately disadvantage women (Constable 1997; Cheng 2004; Momsen 2003; Oishi 2005).
-Although much research assumed men dominated 20th century migration streams, worldwide migration has in fact been gender balanced for decades, particularly where families migrated together (Donato et al. 2011; Donato and Gabbacia 2015).
+Although much research has assumed that men dominated twentieth-century migration streams, worldwide migration has in fact been gender balanced for decades, particularly where families migrated together (Donato and Gabbacia 2015; Donato et al. 2011).
 Yet, gendered migration has changed; women have grown to dominate particular migration streams, often providing reproductive labor.

-Donato and Gabbacia (2015:9) conceptualize gendered migration in terms of settings that are gendered balanced (47-53% women migrants), male-predominant (25-47% women migrants), heavily male-predominant (0-25% women migrants), female-predominant (53-75% women migrants), and heavily female-predominant (75-100% women migrants).
+Donato and Gabbacia (2015: 9) conceptualize gendered migration in terms of five categories of settings that are gender balanced, male-predominant, heavily male-predominant, female-predominant, and heavily female-predominant, with corresponding percentages for each described later.
 Reproductive labor migration most likely occurs where the absolute number of migrants is relatively large, and women are predominant or heavily predominant.
-Using feminized flows to examine this form of migration leads to conservative estimates, since women migrating for reproductive labor may be less visible where men also migrate (i.e. for construction work).
+Using feminized flows to examine this form of migration leads to conservative estimates, since women migrating for reproductive labor may be less visible where men also migrate (e.g., for construction work).

 Much research on gender and migration emphasizes the role played by family structures in shaping women's migration experiences (Gamburd 2004; Gu 2012; Hoang et al. 2012; Hondagneu-Sotelo and Avila 1997; Nawyn 2010; Parreñas 2001a, 2005).
 Some scholarship considers the interplay between family, women's work, and migration patterns (Constable 1997; Espiritu 2003; Ghosh 2009; Hondagneu-Sotelo and Avila 1997; Kanaiapuni 2000; Lutz 2010).
-Migration is not only gendered in terms of the unequal distribution of power and access amongst women and men within households; it is equally gendered at the level of state and market-based policy (Bakker and Gill 2003; Castles et al. 2014; Constable 1997; Chang 2000; Espiritu 2003; Heyzer et al. 1994; Oishi 2005; Kofman and Raghuram 2015).
-Economic liberalization and globalization has coincided with rising unemployment amongst men in many parts of the Global South (Constable 1997; Oishi 2005).
-This has helped propel women to migrate for work and marriage (Parreñas 2010; Piper and Roces 2003; Constable 1997, 2003; Kim 2010; Kofman and Raghuram 2015; Yang and Lu 2010).
+Migration is not only gendered in terms of the unequal distribution of power and access among women and men within households; it is equally gendered at the level of state and market-based policy (Bakker and Gill 2003; Castles, De Haas, and Miller 2014; Chang 2000; Constable 1997; Espiritu 2003; Heyzer et al. 1994; Oishi 2005; Kofman and Raghuram 2015).
+Economic liberalization and globalization has coincided with rising unemployment among men in many parts of the Global South (Constable 1997; Oishi 2005).
+This has helped propel women to migrate for work and marriage (Constable 1997, 2003; Kim 2010; Kofman and Raghuram 2015; Parreñas 2010b; Piper and Roces 2003; Yang and Lu 2010).
 While financial security (including rising divorce rates in sending countries) primarily motivates feminized migration, research also points to the demand for "cheaper" labor and bride deficits in receiving countries (Cheng and Choo 2015; Constable 2003; Donato et al. 2011; Oishi 2005).
-These trends have led to a growing acceptance of women's migration for service work and marriage (Cheng and Choo 2015; Choo 2013; Constable 2003; Donato et al. 2011; Pareñas 2005; Hondagneu-Sotelo 1999; Oishi 2005).
+These trends have led to a growing acceptance of women's migration for service work and marriage (Cheng and Choo 2015; Choo 2013; Constable 2003; Donato et al. 2011; Parreñas 2005; Hondagneu-Sotelo 1999; Oishi 2005).